 Digoxin concentrations are increased by about 15% when digoxin and carvedilol are administered concomitantly.
 Both digoxin and carvedilol slow AV conduction.

-Increased monitoring of digoxin levels is recommended when initiating, adjusting or discontinuing carvedilol (see section 4.4).
+Increased monitoring of digoxin levels is recommended when initiating, adjusting or discontinuing carvedilol (see section 4.4 Special warnings and precautions for use).